 Guided by the car’s bright headlights, Javernick set out for Boulder City once again.
 Attempting to regain the lost time, he drove considerably faster, fishtailing around the curves, an enormous plume of dust rising in their wake.
 After a few miles of bumpy road, he held his twitching nose high.
 “What in the name of God is that smell?”

 “No thank you, and please be careful with that stuff in the car.
 If we happened to be stopped by the police, it could lead to trouble.”
-He took another swig from the bottle of hooch and returned it to its spot on the seat between his legs.
+He took another swig from the bottle of hooch and returned it to its spot between his legs.

 “You sure?
 I know Harry wouldn’t mind.”